 The Good Business Charter requires you to qualify for every component.
 That is the way we keep it simple and straightforward so that everyone understands what an organisation displaying the GBC brand has committed to.
 We do include within the self-certification process the intention to meet the requirements of a component and you have three months to start putting in process these changes.

 No. The Good Business Charter is an accreditation scheme and does not have the capacity to provide specific guidance on how to meet each component.
 There are other organisations working in this sector who we feel are better placed to do this.
-Take a look at our Helpful Links page for details of some of these.

 This may sound unnecessary with only a few employees who all have direct access to the boss, however we do think it is good practice to provide an anonymous way for a concern to be raised – even though in practice the best way to address it would most likely be to get everyone together anyway!